Motion to Take Note

 “Myth: online is a ‘wild west’ for advertising, where the level of protections in place for other media don’t apply.
 Truth: The UK ad rules apply equally to advertising online, including companies’ own claims on their own websites, social media spaces and advergames”.

 The ASA says that as the independent regulator.
 The Committee of Advertising Practice says, “We’re keeping this under review; we’re on top of this.
 Ads have to be responsible”.
-Its ambition is to get every UK adds to be responsible.
+Its ambition is to get every UK ad to be responsible.

 The ASA’s slogan is: